WakandaWebWeaver/hivemind/readme.md

 3. Finally, copy the relevant data [AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY] which can be found in the user information page, and also the region of your S3 bucket, and update the .env file.

+Another service you need to setup is the Giphy API.
+This is a simple process, just sign up for a Giphy account and create a new app.
+You will be given an API key which you can use to interact with the Giphy API.

 ```env
 The .env file should look something like this: